enmasseio/evejs/README.md

 - `remoteUrl: String`
   Optional.
 This field is optional.
 It is be used to automatically create an address.
 If you have agents "agent1" and "agent2" and you want to send a message from 1 to 2 using `agent1.send("agent2","hello!")` an error will be thrown if no remoteUrl is defined.
 By using the remoteUrl, an address (in this case http://127.0.0.1:3000/agents/agent1) will be generated.
 This is particularly useful if you're only using HTTP to bridge to one other platform or service.
 - `localShortcut: Boolean`
   Optional.
-This option when true, will check if the recipent of a message exists in the same server as the sender.
+This option when true, will check if the recipient of a message exists in the same server as the sender.
 If this is the case, the message is delivered locally, increasing performance.
 The default value is `true`.

 #### Local